se-edu/guides/tutorials/ab3TracingCode.md

 Specifically,
 we trace the following sequence diagram which explores the `Logic` component in more detail which will be paramount to understanding other commands as well!
+The diagrams will be reproduced with labels in their sections to highlight the pass of control between classes.

 <puml src="images/tracing/LogicSequenceDiagramWithMainWindow.puml" alt="Tracing an `edit` command with specific arguments"></puml>